dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/backups.md

 archive in `/etc/gitlab/config_backup/`.
 Directory and backup files will be readable only to root.

+NOTE: **Note**: Running `sudo gitlab-ctl backup-etc <DIRECTORY>` will place the backup in the specified directory.
+The directory will be created if it does not exist.
+Absolute paths are recommended.

 To create a daily application backup, edit the cron table for user root:

 ```shell